edgelesssys/constellation/docs/docs/getting-started/install.md

 You need to authenticate with the infrastructure API (OpenStack) and create a service account (STACKIT API).

 1. [Follow the STACKIT documentation](https://docs.stackit.cloud/stackit/en/step-1-generating-of-user-access-token-11763726.html) for obtaining a User Access Token (UAT) to use the infrastructure API
-2. Create a configuration file under `~/.config/openstack/clouds.yaml` (`%AppData%\openstack\clouds.yaml` on Windows) with the credentials from the User Access Token
+2. Create a configuration file with the credentials from the User Access Token under:
+    * Linux: `~/.config/openstack/clouds.yaml`
+    * Mac OS: `/Users/<user>/Library/Application Support/openstack/clouds.yaml` or `/etc/openstack/clouds.yaml`
+    * Windows: `%AppData%\openstack\clouds.yaml`

     ```yaml
     clouds: